neural-chilli/codesworth/README.md

 ## The Vision

-DocForge isn't just a documentation tool—it's the foundation for **human-AI collaboration in software development**.
+Codesworth isn't just a documentation tool—it's the foundation for **human-AI collaboration in software development**.

 Your curated documentation becomes the context layer that makes every AI coding assistant dramatically more effective.
 Instead of generic suggestions, they understand your architecture, your patterns, your decisions.